-It is important to check product labels, as the amount of added vitamin D varies when artificially added to products such as orange juice, yogurt, and margarine.
+It is important to check product labels, as the amount of added vitamin D varies when it is artificially added to products such as orange juice, yogurt, and margarine.

 Since there is a limited number of foods that contain vitamin D, getting enough vitamin D from your diet alone is difficult.
 While sun exposure does produce vitamin D, too much sun exposure can increase the risk of skin cancer.
 Therefore, the addition of vitamin D supplements may be needed.

 How much vitamin D is needed?

 In healthy individuals, the amount of vitamin D needed per day is shown in the chart (according to the Institute of Medicine).
 It is important to know that these are general recommendations.
 If your doctor is checking your blood levels, he or she might recommend higher or lower doses based on your individual needs.